aospapp/aosp/external/autotest/docs/best-practices.md

 # Autotest Best Practices
-When the Chrome OS team started using autotest, we tried our best to figure out how to fit our code and our tests into the upstream style with little guidance and poor documentation.
+When the ChromeOS team started using autotest, we tried our best to figure out how to fit our code and our tests into the upstream style with little guidance and poor documentation.
 This went poorly.
 With the benefit of hindsight, we’re going to lay out some best-practices that we’d like to enforce going